datamllab/rlcard/README.md

 [中文文档](README.zh-CN.md)

 RLCard is a toolkit for Reinforcement Learning (RL) in card games.
 It supports multiple card environments with easy-to-use interfaces for implementing various reinforcement learning and searching algorithms.
 The goal of RLCard is to bridge reinforcement learning and imperfect information games.
-RLCard is developed by [DATA Lab](http://faculty.cs.tamu.edu/xiahu/) at Texas A&M University and community contributors.
+RLCard is developed by [DATA Lab](http://faculty.cs.tamu.edu/xiahu/) at Rice and Texas A&M University, and community contributors.

 *   Official Website: [https://www.rlcard.org](https://www.rlcard.org)
 *   Tutorial in Jupyter Notebook: [https://github.com/datamllab/rlcard-tutorial](https://github.com/datamllab/rlcard-tutorial)